• Skip to primary navigation

 However, researchers argue we need federal legislation, not grocery stores, to call the shots.
 The FDA needs more authority and resources to regulate cosmetics and personal care products.

-You can’t totally depend on stores, manufacturers, or government to effectively regulate cosmetics.
+Moreover, you can’t totally depend on stores, manufacturers, or government to effectively regulate cosmetics.
 As consumers, we must become more proactive.
 Here are some effective ways to avoid toxic beauty products and avoid potentially toxic skincare products:

 1. Go organic

 Certified organic cosmetics make a less-toxic alternative to conventional cosmetics with skincare ingredients to avoid.
-Look for products labeled USDA Certified Organic —visit here to learn the USDA’s approved brands.
+Look for products labeled USDA Certified Organic — visit here to learn the USDA’s approved brands.
 [15] [16] They may be more expensive, but treat cosmetics as you would food products — you would pay more for organic produce, so why not organic cosmetics?

 2. Beware of empty marketing terms